Willoughby Gray

 John Willoughby Gray MBE (5 November 1916 – 13 February 1993) was an English actor of stage and screen.

 Early life

-Willoughby Gray was born in London to his mother, Mary Henderson; his father, John Gray, was killed in action in Iraq soon after his birth.
-In 1918 Mary remarried and Willoughby became the stepson of Lieutenant General Henry Pownall.
+Willoughby Gray was born in London, son of John Gray and Mary, née Henderson.
+His father was killed in action in Iraq soon after his birth; in 1918 Mary remarried and Willoughby became the stepson of Lieutenant General Henry Pownall.

 Second World War

 Gray served with distinction during the Second World War with GHQ Liaison Regiment (Phantom).
 For most of the campaign in Europe he commanded a reconnaissance unit with 11th Armoured Division.
 For his gallant and distinguished services in the North West Europe campaign, he was appointed MBE.
 His recommendation reads:

 Captain Gray has commanded a divisional patrol with outstanding success throughout the campaign.
 The resource and initiative shown by him at all times has resulted in a great deal of vital information reaching Army and Corps HQ much more quickly than would otherwise have been the case, in addition, he has shown great enterprise and complete disregard for his own personal safety on many occasions, notably whilst carrying out reconnaissances in the Antwerp area during the advance through Belgium.
 The bearing of this officer under arduous conditions and his cheerfulness and willingness to do any work delegated to him unhesitatingly have been an example to those with whom he came in contact.